ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }

 ```

-Now we can use the command's state to check if the selection is in an existing abbreviation.
+Now we can use the command's state to check whether the selection is inside an existing abbreviation.
 If the command's value is not `null`, we will grab the whole range, and update its text and title.

-We will create a position at the end of the inserted abbreviation, and set selection there.
-The {@link module:engine/model/model~Model#insertContent `insertContent()`} method returns a range, and we can grab its {@link module:engine/model/range~Range#end end} to define our `positionAfter`.
+We will create a position at the end of the inserted abbreviation, and set a selection there.
+The {@link module:engine/model/model~Model#insertContent `insertContent()`} method returns a range, and we grab its {@link module:engine/model/range~Range#end end} to define our `positionAfter`.

 ```js
 // abbreviation/abbreviationcommand.js